how do you measure the transparency of news?

 4. REPORTING POLICIES: Is a news outlet willing to explain its editorial decisions — including the values and ethics behind them?
 Does the news organization let its readers know how it does what it does and why?
 What are the newsroom’s writing and editing policies: when can reporters use politicized terms such as “terrorist,” how many sources does it take to confirm a story?
 In general, does the news outlet make public its reporting standards (such as its sourcing guidelines) and ethical rules (such as its handling of stories about children)?

-5. INTERACTIVITY: How openness is a news outlet to readers and viewers comments and criticism?
+5. INTERACTIVITY: How open is a news outlet to readers and viewers comments and criticism?
 Does the news organization have an ombudsman?
 Does the news organization publish letters to the editor and/or provide other ways for the readers to interact with the people who collect, edit and disseminate the news, such as by posting email addresses for reporters and editors, or by making staff accessible via on-site blogs, live chats, or space to leave remarks at the bottom of stories?

 The chart below scored the news outlets with the following symbols